seiselen/Research-Ops/Genesis (PCG Research Ops)/(Project) Blackreach-Erebor.md

 **Another greater idea/feature of this work** encompasses the likewise (if not corollary) ability to generate these areas both **'offline'** *(i.e. before the simulation is initialized, executed, and 'run')* as well as **'online'** *(i.e. 'on-the-go' or 'at-runtime' as the simulation is being traversed by both human players and NPC characters)*.
 This yields a VERY interesting means (and reseach question itself) for generating ***some*** of the world as **"on-demand and likely unique 'filler content'"** that is not directly created nor designed by the developer: created only when requested (i.e. via a player of some post-apocalypse RPG who *really* wants to explore every room in all 60 floors of some downtown building); while the ***remainder*** of the world was designed and created ahead of time, thus with the exception of minor things like random loot/object placement and other random events: will otherwise be non-unique shared content.

 ## Origin Of Name

 **'Blackreach'** is a Dwemer (Dwarven) City located beneath the Province of Skyrim within the 'Elder Scrolls' universe. **'Erebor'** is a Dwarven City located beneath the Lonely Mountain from the 'Lord of The Rings' universe.
 Each had its builders and original inhabitants displaced such that they were both effectively ruins.
 Their size, scale, and similar outcomes compose perhaps the greatest depictions of the classic 'dungeon' environment known well to any video game and fantasy fiction fan, and this quality is why each compose the names of this project.

-## (11/25/19) Notes On Prospective Novelty Of BE

-**The prospective novelty of my emergent approach/methods involves the expansion and composition of known PCG methods** *(naturally, as isn't this much of the frontier of research in Computer Science?)* I would be adapting existing methods 'outwards'; for example: using Wonka's shape grammar/tree methods for generating the exteriors of buildings *(i.e. 'Interactive Visual Editing of Grammars for Procedural Architecture')* towards generating the interiors thereof.
-I would be adapting existing methods 'inwards' via continuing the 'generative tree' definition towards deeper leaves/layers ergo 'continuing the expressveness of the language'.
-These improvements would encompass things ranging from procedural damage modifiers (as perhaps deformation maps); to 'micro-element props' such as static lighting fixtures against a wall (and code supporting the light); and/or dynamic props such placing fire hydrants in their geometry-defined boxes within a wall, and/or loose, destructible pipe and wire models connecting geometry-defined I/O wall prefabs *(think DooM 3 labs and/or Skyrim's Dwemer ruins)*.

 ## Common Methods Identified Via Precedent Research